5 Tips to Set New Year's Resolutions That Stick

 It’s not enough to say you want to learn a new skill or hobby, or get healthy, or anything else if you’re not entirely sure why you’re doing it.

-It seems obvious, but this is a step that is often neglected or taken for granted.
-Think about specific reasons it’s important to you to make sure it’s not something you think you “should” do.
+Think about the specific reasons why each goal important to you to make sure it’s not something you think you “should” do.

 Clarifying the deeper meaning underlying your project gives you the option of choosing what’s more important to you whenever you don’t feel like it.

-Because you may not always feel like following through on a resolution you’ve set, but you can choose to engage in it anyway because it means something to you.
+Because you may not always feel like following through on a resolution you’ve set, but you can choose to engage in it anyway because it means something important to you.

 Related: 10 Life-Changing Books to Read

-Make it specific and action-Based
+Make Your Resolution specific and action-Based

 Once you’ve decided what you’d like to work on, check that it’s specific enough and clearly defines the actions you need to take.

 For instance, “get healthy” is way too vague and there are any number of actions involved in healthy living.
+Consider what health means to you and what specific behaviors align with being healthier.

 Getting specific on your actions also means it’s measurable.
-A vague, nebulous concept that’s hard to define is also hard to commit it.
-Set yourself up for success by getting as specific as possible!
+A vague, nebulous concept that’s hard to define is also hard to commit to.
+How will you know it’s working?
+Without defining your actions, there’s no way to really know if you’ve met your goals.

 Create Smaller Goals

-Instead of creating something for the whole year, try breaking down larger goals into more manageable, smaller goals.
+Instead of creating something for the whole year, try breaking down larger goals into smaller, more manageable, goals.

+Not sure what this might look like in practice?
 Here are some ideas to get you started:

-• If your New Year’s Resolution is to write a book, you may want to have a monthly goal of writing at least a few minutes every day.
+If your New Year’s Resolution is to write a book, you may want to have a monthly goal of writing at least a few minutes every day.
 At the end of the month, do a quick check-in to see your progress and troubleshoot any issues.

-• If you want to learn a new hobby or skill, set a small goal to practice each day or a certain amount of times per week.
+If you want to learn a new hobby or skill, set a small goal to practice each day or a certain amount of times per week.

 These small goals are much easier to tackle and create less pressure than a big end-of-year outcome.
-It also makes them measurable enough to do a weekly check-in to see how you’re progressing and whether you need any additional resources or support.
+It also makes them measurable enough to do a weekly or monthly check-in to see how you’re progressing and whether you need any additional resources or support.

 Need to Set boundaries but aren’t sure how?